winniesi/tg-gemini-bot/README.md

 - **ALLOWED_USERS**

-  gather the Telegram usernames of folks who can use this bot, like @ohmorningsir (with or without @ is fine).
+  Gather the Telegram usernames of users who are permitted to access this bot, separating them with a comma (`,`).
+The usernames should be formatted like this: `name1,name2`.
+Including the `@` symbol is optional, so either `ohmorningsir` or `@ohmorningsir` is acceptable.

 ## Get Started